 5. Talk to your health care provider

 - Your health care provider knows your health history and may recommend over-the-counter medications or joint relief products tailored to your needs.
 Nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen (Advil, Motrin) and naproxen (Aleve), are commonly used to help with inflammation.
-Analgesics, such as acetaminophen (Tylenol) and aspirin, can also help reduce pain.
+Analgesics, such as acetaminophen (Tylenol) and aspirin or topical pain creams(Topricin) can also help reduce pain.

 - They may also recommend a visit with a physical or occupational therapist who specializes in treating conditions of the hand.
 Therapists can evaluate your needs and help you with exercises and techniques to relieve pain and make performing daily activities easier and more satisfying.